Preventing and treating cold sores should be a way of life

 Stress is impossible to avoid.
 You can't predict what life may throw at you next and, unfortunately, since stress tends to lower your immune system, the HSV-1 virus decides to seize difficult times as the perfect opportunity to emerge.

 But there's also the stress that's brought on by the cold sores themselves.
 Depending on how noticeable the symptoms are, your outbreak is likely to make you feel far worse.
-And so, a viscous cycle is created, maintained by your own emotional distress.
-It is important, therefore, that if you're the type that allows your symptoms to get the better of you, you do your best to simply try and relax.
+And so, a vicious cycle is created, maintained by your own emotional distress.
+It is important, therefore, that if you're the type who allows your symptoms to get the better of you, you do your best to simply try to relax.
 This is a lot easier said than done, we know, but there are a few things you can do to help:

 - Get moving – Regular exercise has been proven to help boost both people's physical and mental well-being.
 Staying active by taking up a sport or simply going for a long walk can work wonders on your stress levels.

 There are certain foods that the HSV-1 virus loves and you need to avoid if you want to help your body keep it at bay.
 Foods that are high in arginine and low in lysine will encourage cold sores to show up as well as stick around for longer.
 Arginine and Lysine are both amino acids but have very different effects on the virus; arginine strengthens and replicates, whereas lysine prevents and treats.
 Foods high in arginine include chocolate, nuts (namely peanuts, almonds, walnuts, hazelnuts), sesame and sunflower seeds, dark leafy green vegetables (such as spinach), and grains such as wheat and oats.
 Acidic and salty foods can also aggravate existing sores.